 List of synonyms from "cast spell on" to synonyms from "casting rod"

-Discover all the synonyms available for the terms casting down, cast up, cast vote, casting aspersions up on, castile, caster and many more.
+Discover all the synonyms available for the terms casting a spell on, casting outs, cast spell on, cast the die, castigate, cast stone at and many more.
 Click on one of the words below and go directly to the synonyms associated with it.

 - Cast spell on